mattau13/Chess-Java/README.md

 - Create a reset functionality to set all pieces to their default positions.
 - Occasionally, users may have to click on an empty piece to reset the piece selection.
 This error has an unknown cause and will be fixed as soon as possible.
 - Pieces created using gimp, currently looking to update the piece models to enhance the game aesthetically.
+- Develop an artificial intelligence to play Chess.

 # Screenshots